 Comparative Flooring Costs

-- Hardwood Flooring: $8 - $25 per square foot, depending on the species of wood used.
-In some cases softwood materials such as plywood sheets and pine can be purchased for far less.
+- Hardwood Flooring: $8 to $25 per square foot, depending on the species of wood used.
+In some cases, softwood materials such as plywood sheets and pine can be purchased for far less.
 However, these are less durable and are generally less desirable options.
 Rare and exotic hardwood materials may cost even more.

 Durability and Life Cycle

-- Vinyl Wood: There are two major types of vinyl; printed, and solid.
+- Vinyl Wood: There are two major types of vinyl; printed and solid.
 Printed materials have an invisible wear layer that protects the surface of the floor.
 The longevity of the material is therefore determined by the thickness of the protective coating on it.
 With solid vinyl, the colors are true through the depth of the material, but the surface can be scratched or marred over time.
-On average, manufacturer warranties will guarantee this material for a 10-20 year lifespan.
+On average, manufacturer warranties will guarantee this material for a 10 to 20-year lifespan.

 - Hardwood: If well maintained and cared for hardwood flooring can last for generations.
 Depending on the type of wood, the material may be extremely hard and resistant to damage, and treatments can be used to reinforce the natural strength of hardwood.
 If the floor does get damaged, it can also often be repaired, or refinished, which will completely revitalize the material and make it look brand new.

 - Vinyl Wood Floors: The surface of vinyl hardwood flooring is just a printed representation of what the actual material looks like.
 Because of this, the appearance of virtually any species of wood can be achieved.
 While market demand will set prices to some extent, there will not be an immense gap in between prices between common and rare exotic wood species.
 Vinyl also offers you the ability to install padding underneath the floor.
 This gives you the look and beauty of hardwood, with the soft comfort of a more pliant yielding floor.
 It can also help to insulate the room and make it more energy efficient.